awesomerank/awesomerank.github.io/lists/vert-x3/vertx-awesome.md

 * [Vert.x Gradle Starter ★4](yyunikov/vertx-gradle-starter) - Java 8 starter application with example of using Vert.x with Gradle build system, profiles configuration and SLF4J.
 * [Vert.x Gentics Mesh Example ★4](gentics/mesh-vertx-example) - Example on how to build a template-based web server with Gentics Mesh and handlebars.
 * [HTTP/2 showcase ★5](aesteve/http2-showcase) - A simple demo, showing how HTTP/2 can drastically improve user experience when a huge latency is involved.
+* [Vert.x Music Store ★9](tsegismont/vertx-musicstore) - An example application on how to build Vert.x applications with RxJava

 ## Deployment